-1 Legal status and business activity:
+1. Legal status and business activity:

-1.1 8K Miles Software Services (FZE), Sharjah - United Arab Emirates ("the Establishment") was incorporated on March 14, 2011 and operates as a Free Zone Establishment with Limited Liability in the United Arab Emirates, under a service license issued by the Sharjah Airport International Free Zone, Sharjah.

-- 1.2 The main activities of the Establishment are providing IT Services & Solutions. - 1.3 The registered office of the Establishment is located at Executive Desk Q1-05-109/C, P O Box 513211, SAIF Zone, Sharjah, UAE. - 1.4 The management and control of the establishment is vested with Mr. Ramani Rama Subramani. - 1.5 These financial statements incorporate the operating results of Service license No.09147. - 1.6 The operations of the company ceased with effect from 29th February 2020 since the board has decided to shift the entire business of UAE entity to their subsidiary in United states as a part of reducing the overhead cost. - 1.7 The financial statement has been prepared for the period of 11 months from 1st April 2019 to 29th February 2020.
+- 1.1 8K Miles Software Services (FZE), Sharjah United Arab Emirates ("the Establishment") was incorporated on March 14, 2011 and operates as a Free Zone Establishment with Limited Liability in the United Arab Emirates, under a service license issued by the Sharjah Airport International Free Zone, Sharjah. - 1.2 The main activities of the Establishment are providing IT Services & Solutions. - 1.3 The registered office of the Establishment is located at Executive Desk Q1-05-109/C, P O Box 513211, SAIF Zone, Sharjah, UAE. - 1.4 The management and control of the establishment is vested with Mr. Ramani Rama Subramani. - 1.5 These financial statements incorporate the operating results of Service license No.09147. - 1.6 The operations of the company ceased with effect from 14th March 2021 since the board has decided to shift the entire business of UAE entity to their subsidiary in United states as a part of reducing the overhead cost. - 1.7 The financial statement has been prepared for the period of 12 months 14 days from 1st March 2020 to 14th March 2021.